Campus Improvement Plan

 Title I:

-Strategy 2: Teachers will utilize a tracking system to use to reteach standards up to mastery for each student.
-Teachers will share with parents about student academic standing with beginning, middle and end of year checkpoints.
+Strategy 2: Teachers will utilize a tracking system to use to reteach standards to mastery for each student.
+Teachers will share with parents their student's academic standing with beginning, middle and end of year checkpoints.
 We will utilize Open House and December events to share with parents activities that they can use to support student achievement here and at home.
-Parents will receive surveys on the event and other ways we can help them as we also contribute to the parental engagement policy as we discuss student growth.
+Parents will receive surveys on the event and other ways we can help them.
+We will also increase parental engagement as we discuss student growth.

 Staff Responsible for Monitoring: CIS, Counselor, administrators, instructional specialists and teachers